 Tororo got a massive wave of praise after Episode 17.
 It could have been because Tororo has a large fanbase already, or simply because Travis did that good a job.

 Practically every non-recurring character became one, including Asami, Grandpa Viper, the animators, Joriri, Pururu, and the "teeth guys".
-Yoshi often lamented that these characters did not show up more often, since he loved how they ultimately came out.
+Yoshi often lamented that these characters did not show up more often, since he loved how they came out.

 Hilarious in Hindsight: The writers made all of the characters defaulted to bisexual unless stated otherwise, and Giroro was also made a Wholesome Crossdresser.
 Writer ThornBrain came out during production of Episode 11 as a bisexual transvestite, which he was only starting to realize around the time Giroro was made a crossdresser.